 Do a few minutes of prep work and have breakfast cooking for you overnight.
-This slow cooker meal is perfect for mornings when you don’t want to turn on your oven
+This slow cooker french toast casserole is perfect for mornings you don’t want to turn on your oven

-Problem is that as I researching slow cooker french toast casseroles, I kept finding recipes that said “assemble and let sit for 4 hours.
+Problem is that as I researched Crock Pot french toast casserole, I kept finding recipes that said “assemble and let sit for 4 hours.
 Then cook on low for 4 hours.”

-So I have to wake up four hours before breakfast and start cooking this?
-How is that easier?
-At least with a regular french toast casserole, you just have to bake for like 45 minutes.
+Are you telling me that I have to wake up four hours before breakfast and start cooking this?
+How is that easier?!

-I felt so annoyed; then decided that I’d test it setting it on warm while I slept, and it actually worked!
+I felt so annoyed; then I decided that I’d test setting it on warm overnight while I slept, and it actually worked!

-And so here we are… a french toast casserole that doesn’t require weird hours to cook.
+And so here we are… a french toast casserole in the slow cooker that doesn’t require weird hours to cook.

 Slow Cooker French Toast Casserole